ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/refinfra-quick-start/environment-setup-1.md

   -v  <path> absolute path to mount into the container;
   -f  <file> docker file name;
   -i  <name> docker image name;
-  -o  overwrites a previous built image;
+  -o  overwrites a previously-built image;
   -h  displays this help message and exits;

 Available commands are: